grindsa/acme2certifier/docs/mswcce.md

 eab_profiling: False
 ```

-- host - hostname of the system providing the enrollment service
+- host - hostname of the system providing the enrollment service, multiple hosts can be specified in the form of `server1, server2, server3`; in such case a random host will be choosen
 - host_variable - *optional* - name of the environment variable containing host address (a configured `host` parameter in acme_srv.cfg takes precedence)
+- ca_name - certificate authority name, multiple ca_names can be specified in the form of `ca1, ca2, ca3`; in such case a random list entry will be choosen
 - user - username used to access the service
 - user_variable - *optional* - name of the environment variable containing the username used for service access (a configured `user` parameter in acme_srv.cfg takes precedence)
 - password - password